Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-legacy-bridges.md

 * Only PSA supports isolating cryptographic material in a secure service.
 * The legacy API has features that are not present (yet) in PSA, notably parsing and formatting asymmetric keys.

-The legacy API can partially leverage PSA features via `MBEDTLS_USE_PSA_CRYPTO`, but this has limited scope.
+The legacy API can partially leverage PSA features, but this has limited scope.

 In addition, many applications cannot be migrated in a single go.
 For large projects, it is impractical to rewrite a significant part of the code all at once.
 (For example, Mbed TLS itself will have taken more than 6 years to transition.)
 Projects that use one or more library in addition to Mbed TLS must follow the evolution of these libraries, each of which might have its own pace.

 ### Where mixing happens

-Mbed TLS can be, and normally is, built with support for both APIs.
+Mbed TLS is, built with support for both APIs.
 Therefore no special effort is necessary to allow an application to use both APIs.

 Special effort is necessary to use both APIs as part of the implementation of the same feature.
 From an informal analysis of typical application requirements, we identify four parts of the use of cryptography which can be provided by different APIs: